georgewalton/Sandals/README.md

 </tr>
 </table>

-creates a window with the text "Hello world" in it;

 The way stacks and flows work was intended to be the same as with the Ruby library Shoes, but it's not quite there yet.
 Info on how they're meant to work can be found on the Ruby Shoes website: http://shoesrb.com/

-As mentioned below, the library needs to be ideally be rewritten to use TkInter grids, rather than just packing elements in different ways.
+As mentioned below, the library needs to be ideally be rewritten to use TkInter grids, rather than just packing elements in different ways, which is something I'm working on at the moment.
 The @button and other GUI decorators
 --